 Jesus was the first fruits of the resurrection, and Paul’s generation was

-the first to hope in Christ, the first fruits of His sacrifice, and the first fruits
+the first to hope in Christ, the first fruits of His sacrifice, coming to dwell in

-There has never been a more complete outreach of the gospel in evangelism
+having a more complete outreach in evangelism

 since the first century.
 That was partly due to what Jesus said about His